This light and delicious strawberry cream puff cake has an easy-to-make cream puff shell filled with a lightly orange zested cream filling.

 • Remove the pan from the heat and stir the mixture until smooth.
 Scrape the mixture into a medium bowl or into the bowl of a stand mixer fitted with the paddle attachment and let cool for 5 minutes.

-• Add the eggs one at a time and beat with a handheld electric mixer (or with the stand mixer) until the mixture is shiny, 1-2 minutes.
-Don’t overbeat.
+• Add the eggs one at a time and mix on medium speed until the mixture is shiny, 1-2 minutes.

 • Using an offset spatula, spread the mixture on the bottom and 1-2 inches up the sides of the prepared pan.
 If it's difficult to spread, use your fingers (wetting them with cool water lightly may help) to evenly portion the mixture into the pan and then spread with the spatula.